metabase/metabase/docs/enterprise-guide/serialization.md

 `java -jar metabase.jar load [my_dump] --mode [skip/update] --on-error [continue/abort]`

 The `--mode` flag lets you specify what to do when encountering a duplicate dashboard, question, or any Admin Panel settings that already set (again, except for permissions and user settings, which are not currently included in data dumps).
 It can either `skip` that item and do nothing to it, or `update` it with the version being loaded.
 The default is `skip`.
-For example, if you change the order, add or remove any cards in a dashboard that has been loaded previously, mode `skip` won't do any modifications to it, as the load process "skips" any object that previously exists no matter if there are changes on the source file.
+For example, even if you change the card order for a dashboard, or add or remove any cards in a dashboard, the `skip` mode won't modify the dashboard object, as the load process "skips" any object that previously existed, regardless of changes in the source file.

 The `--on-error` flag allows you to specify whether the load process should keep going or stop when there's an error.
 The default is `continue`.
 Note that `abort` won't undo any successful artifact loads that happened before an error was encountered.